linden2015/tilialog/README.md

 * Java 1.8+

-## Possible improvements
+## Possible functional improvements

+* A way to add the current time so that it doesn't have to be entered manually
-* Check no overlap between logs.
+* Check for overlap between logs
-* Tests for the UI
-* Combine stories
+* Combine stories with the same story-code into single logs
 * Display time spent in 'minutes' and 'hours and minutes'
 * Calculate total time spent
-* Make calculations in real-time.
-* Autosave so that it can be safely used for live logging
+* Real-time calculation

+## Possible technical improvements

+* Smaller classes
+* Dependency injection
+* UI testing

 ## License